Higher-derivative corrections to small black rings: Small black rings from rotating strings

 where $\ell=2\pi w R_{z}$.

-Let us check that indeed the smearing procedure leads us to a solution.
-In first place, it is clear that ${\cal Z}^{(0)}_{\pm}$ are harmonic functions in ${\mathbb E}^{d-1}$ and thus Eq.~(\ref{eq:0thorderZs}) is satisfied.\footnote{ Except at the pole of the harmonic function, where one must take into account also the contribution from the sources \cite{Dabholkar:1995nc}.} It remains to check that Eq.~(\ref{eq:0thorderomega}) is also satisfied.
-Since $\omega^{(0)}_{m}$ is also a harmonic function in ${\mathbb E}^{d-1}$, it reduces to
+Let us explicitly check that the smearing procedure leads us to a solution.
+First, it is clear that ${\cal Z}^{(0)}_{\pm}$ are harmonic functions in ${\mathbb E}^{d-1}$ and therefore Eq.~(\ref{eq:0thorderZs}) is satisfied.\footnote{Except at the poles of the harmonic functions, where one must take into account the contributions from the sources \cite{Dabholkar:1995nc}.} It remains to check that Eq.~(\ref{eq:0thorderomega}) is also satisfied.
+Since $\omega^{(0)}_{m}$ is a harmonic function in ${\mathbb E}^{d-1}$, it reduces to